 - Herniated disc — is when the gel-like nucleus material of a disc leaks out through a tear or crack in the disc’s tough outer layer

 - Spondylolisthesis — is the slippage of one vertebra over another, either because of traumatic injury or aging

 - Ligamentum flavum hypertrophy — is the thickening of a spinal ligament caused by degeneration

 Treatment for narrowing of the foramen

 If you have been recommended for surgery but have concerns about the risks and difficulties of a traditional open spine procedure, contact Laser Spine Institute.
-Our board-certified surgeons+ perform minimally invasive spine surgery that uses a less than 1-inch incision to access the spine and decompress nerves affected by foraminal narrowing and other spine issues.
+Our board-certified surgeons+ perform muscle-sparing procedures that use a less than 1-inch incision to access the spine and decompress the nerves, which alleviates the pressure caused by narrowing of the foramen.